-Padel is one of the UK’s newest racket sports and as of 2020, there are 6,000 active UK players in the sport according to the LTA (Lawn Tennis Association).
+Padel is one of the UK’s newest racket sports and as of November 2021, there are 89,000 active UK players in the sport according to the LTA (Lawn Tennis Association).
 With so much interest in the sport at the moment, it is of no surprise that padel is attracting a tonne of new players each year.
-The game is usually played in doubles in a padel court set in an enclosed space, so you can score points by playing the padel ball off the walls on the side of the court.
+The game is usually played in doubles on a padel court set in an enclosed space, so you can score points by playing the padel ball off the walls on the side of the court.

 What Is The Format Of Padel?